-Syllabus is a national programme delivered by Studio Voltaire, Wysing Arts Centre, Eastside Projects, Iniva, S1 Artspace, The NewBridge Project and Spike Island.
+Syllabus is a national programme delivered by Studio Voltaire, Wysing Arts Centre, Eastside Projects, Iniva and Spike Island.

-The Syllabus is a collaboratively produced alternative learning programme in its fifth year that supports ten artists across ten months.
+The Syllabus is a collaboratively produced alternative learning programme in its sixth year that will support ten artists across ten months.
 The programme aims to reach artists with a range of practices and artistic approaches and bring together individuals from across the UK.

 The Syllabus curriculum is built around a series of intensive gatherings, which the ten selected artists will collaboratively develop with curators and artists who work with the partner organisations, alongside two external Artistic Advisors.
-Syllabus participating artists bring forward ideas to the programme and actively contribute to its design and delivery across the ten months.
+Syllabus participating artists bring forward ideas to the programme and actively contribute to its design and delivery.

 The Syllabus (2015) Syllabus II (2016) Syllabus III (2017) and Syllabus IV (2018) have involved contributions from practitioners including Barby Asante, Ruth Beale, Monster Chetwynd, Celine Condorelli, Nav Haq, Nadia Hebson, Anthea Hamilton, Morgan Quaintance, Andy Holden, Shama Khanna, Pil and Galia Kollectiv, Mark Leckey, Richard Long, Sofia Niazi, Katrina Palmer, Holly Pester, Rory Pilgrim, Rosalie Schweiker, Cally Spooner, Richard Wentworth, Jonathan P. Watts, Keith Wilson, DM Withers and Rehana Zaman.
 Artists Andy Holden, Milly Thompson, Jesse Darling, Harold Offeh, Sonya Dyer, and curators Helen Nisbet and George Vasey have previously led the Syllabus as Artistic Advisors.